Our Team of Former Prosecutors & Skilled Atlantic City Gambling Defense Lawyers Have Achieved Countless Dismissals

 Your son or daughter could be the most wonderful example of what a parent would want in a child yet there is historically no ability for the prosecutor to exercise discretion and plea bargain the charge to something non-criminal.
 The reason for this statement stems from the fact that casinos are strictly prohibited by the Division of Gaming Enforcement from relaxing enforcement of the underage gambling regulation contained in the Casino Control Act (the Act).
 If a casino deviates from this restriction, even where the play was but a few seconds on a slot or video machine, it risks stiff sanction from the Casino Control Commission.

 The lawyers at the Law Offices of Jonathan F. Marshall know how underage gambling cases work as well as anyone, as our lawyers have not only handled many underage gambling charges in Atlantic City, but also because the head of our firm was formerly employed at the Casino Control Commission.
-If you would like to speak to a lawyer with decades of experience defending Atlantic City underage gambling offenses, contact our Atlantic County Office at (609) 616-0020.
+If you would like to speak to a juvenile defense lawyer with decades of experience defending Atlantic City underage gambling offenses, contact our Atlantic County Office at (609) 616-0020.
 Attorneys are available 24/7 to take your call and initial consultations are free of charge.

 The New Jersey Underage Gambling Law: N.J.S.A.
 5:12-119